 To ensure that women will have a seat at the table in corporate leadership positions, now and in the future, she has funded an endowed chair—the Magner Professorship in Management—focusing on women’s success in business, gender diversity, and inclusion for underrepresented populations.

 Marge has authorized the revenue accumulated and future earnings from her endowment to support the research efforts of Dr. Alok Chaturvedi, professor of management and director of the Institute for Social Empowerment Through Entrepreneurship and Knowledge (iSeek).

-“The project meshes perfectly with Marge’s longstanding advocacy for women and youth,” says David Hummels, Dean of The Krannert School of Management.
+“The project meshes perfectly with Marge’s longstanding advocacy for women and youth,” says David Hummels, Dr. Samuel R. Allen Dean of the Krannert School of Management.
 “She serves as a role model for all of our students in mixing a highly successful business career with her commitment to humanity.”

 Marge Magner received the Krannert Business Leadership Award, the highest honor the school can bestow, and the President’s Council Distinguished Pinnacle Award in 2015.

 "I believe strongly in public education from Krannert," she says.
 "The strength of this country has a lot to do with accessible high-quality education, and it has served me well in my career."